Sahibi River: Delhi

 The Najafgarh Drain or Najafgarh Nallah (nullah in Hindi means drain) is another name for the Sahibi River, which continues its flow through Delhi where it is channelised for flood control purposes.
 It is a tributary to the Yamuna River, into which it flows.
 The Najafgarh Drain gets its name from the once famous and huge Najafgarh Lake near the town of Najafgarh in southwest Delhi.
 The Najafgarh Drain is the capital's most polluted body of water due to the direct inflow of untreated sewage from surrounding populated areas.
 Assessing the water quality of wetlands in wildlife habitats, a January 2005 report by the Central Pollution Control Board rated the Najafgarh Drain under category D, along with 13 other highly polluted wetlands.

 Regulators at the Keshopur Bus Depot on the Outer Ring Road are wide with thick and high embankments.
 A vast amount of water is retained in this widened drain by closing the Kakrola regulators under Najafgarh Road to recharge the local groundwater table.

+In January 2026, the Irrigation and Flood Control Department deployed a Finnish-made Watermaster amphibious dredger and three self-propelled hopper barges to desilt the drain, which is estimated to contribute nearly 70% of the pollution load entering the Yamuna, as part of a technology-driven, long-term effort to improve water flow, enhance flood resilience, and to reduce pollution before it reaches the river.